vslavik/bakefile/docs/language.rst

 one, using ``/`` as the separator, and are always relative.
 By default, if you don't say otherwise and write the path as a normal Unix path (e.g.
-``src/main.cpp``), it's relative to the *source directory* (or *srcdir* for short). *Srcdir* is the directory where the input bakefile, in which the path is written, is.
+``src/main.cpp``), it's relative to the *source directory* (or *srcdir* for short). *Srcdir* is the implicitly assumed directory for the input files specified using relative paths.
+By default, it is the directory containing the bakefile itself but it can be changed as described below.
 Note that this may be -- and often is -- different from the location where the generated *output* files are written to.

 This is usually the most convenient choice, but it's sometimes not sufficient.
 For such situations, Bakefile has the ability to *anchor* paths under a